 Question: Can I insure my son’s car?
-He lives with me and lets me drive his car but will be moving out soon.
+He lives with me and lets me drive his car but he will be moving out soon.

 Drivers in your situation have to spend time comparison shopping to find the company that will work with them and their needs.
 While most auto insurance providers require insurable interest, there are ones that don’t.
-We work with two companies, Progressive and Titan, that allow this in certain circumstances.

 Because it’s more difficult to obtain a car insurance policy in your situation, it may be tempting when shopping for insurance not to divulge that your son is the car owner, but that is a very bad idea.

 You don’t want an auto insurer to be able to deny claims and perhaps void the policy due to falsehoods you gave to it about your situation.
 Giving incorrect information is a material misrepresentation, a form of insurance fraud.